Muzaffar Iqbal: Career

+In 2009, he initiated a project to produce the first English language encyclopedia of the Qur'an exclusively based on fourteen centuries of Islamic scholarship, The Integrated Encyclopedia of the Qur'an (IEQ).
+The first volume was published in 2013; the second volume, published in 2024, completes one-third of the Project.
+In 2020, the IEQ project was expanded to include an e-version of IEQ.
+Iqbal is also the editor of a bi-annual journal devoted to Islamic perspectives on science and civilization, Islamic sciences (formerly, Islam & Science).

-Iqbal's published works are on Islam, Sufism, Muslims and their relationship with modernity.
+Iqbal's published works include 23 books and over 100 papers on Islam, Sufism, Muslims and their relationship with modernity.
+His work has been translated into Persian, Arabic, Urdu, Malay and Korean.

 Iqbal appeared on PBS's Ask the Experts in 2003, discussing "Can We Believe in Both Science and Religion?"

 In another show in 2003, he joined a panel to discuss "Can Religion Withstand Technology?"

 In an article on Islamic science, the New York Times quoted Iqbal as explaining that modern science did not claim to address the purpose of life, whereas in the Islamic intellectual tradition, the question of purpose was integral to the quest for knowledge.

 Iqbal was one of the experts called on by the Physics and Cosmology Group of the Center for Theology and the Natural Sciences, alongside scientists including Andrei Linde of Stanford University, John Polkinghorne of Cambridge University, Paul Davies of Macquarie University and Charles Townes of the University of California, Berkeley.
 Between 1996 and 2003, the group conducted an intensive public dialogue on science and spirituality.